mattswkim/smart-brain-project/README.md

 ## Notice
-This repo is front-end side of the App.<br>
-This app is now on a free heroku server which makes the response time slower than usual.
+This app is now on a free heroku server which caused the response time <strong>slower</strong> than usual.
 You can try out the demo version here https://artificialbrain.herokuapp.com/
 <br>If you don't want to register, here is a test ID.
-<br>ID: test@test.com
+<br>ID: cs50@harvard.edu
-<br>PW: test123
+<br>PW: cs50123
 <br>Sample image url (You can try any image with human face)
 https://st2.depositphotos.com/4046139/8549/i/950/depositphotos_85496524-stock-photo-beautiful-diverse-family.jpg

+## Computer Vision powered by Clarifai
+Aritificial Brain can predict age, gender, and multicultural appearance for each detected face based on facial characteristics.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped and inspired with/by [smart-brain](https://github.com/aneagoie/smart-brain) and [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts